BookingSync/operations/README.md

 end
 ```

-General idea here is to figure out attributes we have in the contract (those attributes are also defined automatically in a generated form class) and then fetch those attributes from the model and merge with the params provided within the request.
+The general idea here is to figure out attributes we have in the contract (those attributes are also defined automatically in a generated form class) and then fetch those attributes from the model and merge them with the params provided within the request.

-Also, in case of, say, [simple_form](https://github.com/heartcombo/simple_form), we need to provide additional attributes information, like data type.
-It is possible to do with an optional `form_model_map:` operation option:
+Also, in the case of, say, [simple_form](https://github.com/heartcombo/simple_form), we need to provide additional attributes information, like data type.
+It is possible to do this with an optional `form_model_map:` operation option:

 ```ruby
 class Post::Update